Degrees, Certificates, & Transfer Preparation

-To obtain your SMC Student I.D. card, go to the Photo I.D.
-Station (behind the Bursar’s Office; moves late spring to Room S181 in the new Student Services Center).
+To obtain your SMC Student I.D. card, go to the Cashier’s Office/Student ID at Student Services Center S181.
 Your SMC Student I.D. provides a convenient way to check out materials from the Library and access the campus tutoring labs and learning resource centers.
 When combined with A.S.
-Activities and swipeactivated, your SMC Student I.D. allows you to ride free on all Big Blue Bus routes, and to purchase discount tickets for selected student events or activities.
+Activities and swipe-activated, your SMC Student I.D. allows you to ride free on all Big Blue Bus routes, and to purchase discount tickets for selected student events or activities.

 All fees are subject to change without notice.
 See smc.edu/fees for the latest details.

-If you qualify for the SMC College Promise Program, you are exempt from paying enrollment, student I.D, Health Services, and A.S.
+If you qualify for the SMC Promise Program, you are exempt from paying enrollment, student I.D., Health Services, and A.S.
 Activities fees.
 See smc.edu/freetuition for details.

 There are no enrollment, student service, or Health Services fees for Noncredit (Adult Education) classes (designated by section numbers of 7000 or above).

 Please Note: You may be eligible for financial aid.
-Work Study funds and the California College Promise Grant (CCPG) are available for the summer session.
+Work Study funds and the California College Promise Grant (CCPG) are available for the spring semester.
 To find out, call the Financial Aid Office at (310) 434-4343 as soon as possible.